Welcome to Transformative Healing Dolls BLOG

 What is a psychopomp?

 The definition of psychopomp in Wikipedia is, “creatures, spirits, angels or deities in many religions, whose responsibility is to guide newly deceased souls to the afterlife.
 Their role is not to judge the deceased, but to guide them.”
 This definition goes on to describe a list of male deities from various cultures and religions whose roles may be seen as psychopomps.
 These include: Egyptian Anubis, Hindu Yama, Greek ferryman Charon, and the god Hermes, Roman God, Mercury.
 In Christianity, Saint Peter, Archangel Michael and Jesus can be seen as psychopomps.
+In addition to these better known male psychopomps, I would also like to consider some female psychopomps, some of whom are better known in their other roles.

 Divine feminine Psychopomps